 Need a short conference, lunchtime, or banquet presentation?
-Choose from among any the following topics to fit the time available, or write us to discuss other writing-related topics you have in mind:
+Choose from among any of the following topics, or write us to discuss other topics you have in mind:

 Misplaced and Dangling Modifiers and Other Illogical Constructions

 Focus on the careful placement of modifying words, phrases, and clauses, and raise awareness of the need for precision in professional writing.
 In addition, we will addresses the problem of redundancies and other errors in logic:

 Should we write “The corporation only grossed $3 million this year” or “The corporation grossed only $3 million this year”?

 Can e.g. and etc. appear in the same parenthetical expression?

 Review rules governing difficult subject-verb and pronoun-antecedent situations: